Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 #TODO List

+2019-10-28
+1. create the staging server after the site is published
+2. make sure the no group can be selected
+3. add characteristics on browsing database
+4. request organism name, ncbi accession number, reference (optional) in submitting annotated stuff => DONE
+5. remove the selection certeria for nt level at 90% => DONE
+6. ask for gene sequence for submitting jobs => PENDING
+7. prettify the statistics page
+8. create the template for associated compound and strains.

+PAST
 1. filter database result + add link to each query => done
 3. tree image + discard the sequence with *  => done